ipld/ipld/specs/selectors/index.md

 type Matcher struct {
-	onlyIf optional Condition # match is true based on position alone if this is not set. label optional String # labels can be used to match multiple different structures in one selection.
+	onlyIf optional Condition # match is true based on position alone if this is not set. label optional String # labels can be used to match multiple different structures in one selection. subset optional Slice # if set, only the subset of the node specified by the slice is matched.
 }

 ## Condition is expresses a predicate with a boolean result.